 - With drafts and testing on initial creation, and on version updates

-- With form and submission multimedia or data attachments
+- With form multimedia or data attachments

 - Encrypted forms (self-supplied or project managed keys)